NateMorgan/battleship/README.md

    2. Display message saying "Player [X] turn, select coordinates to fire torpedo"
    3. Allow player to click on a square that has not been targeted before
       1. Squares that have been targeted should appear as different colors
-   4. On the right side of the window, show a quick view on players ships
-      1. if they have been hit or sunk
-   5. Display a button to toggle ship view
+   4. Display a button to toggle ship view
       1. This is where players can see where their opponent has targeted, where the player's ships are, if they have been hit
-   6. Display a fire button to confirm targeted square
+   5. Display a fire button to confirm targeted square
       1. Should not work if a square is not targeted
       2. Would move the game to next state/screen accordingly
 4. Endgame